-The Dairy General WDRs
+The 2013 Dairy General WDRs

-The Dairy General WDRs apply to owners and operators of existing milk cow dairies of all herd sizes within the Central Valley region.
-It defines “existing milk cow dairies” as all dairies that were operating as of October 17, 2005, filed a complete report of waste discharge (ROWD) in response to the Central Valley Water Board’s letter in 2005 requesting a ROWD, and had not expanded since October 17, 2005.
+The 2013 Dairy General WDRs apply to owners and operators of existing milk cow dairies of all herd sizes within the Central Valley region.
+It defines “existing milk cow dairies” as all dairies that were operating as of October 17, 2005, filed a complete ROWD in response to the Central Valley Water Board’s letter in 2005 requesting a ROWD, and had not expanded since October 17, 2005.
 The permissible herd size of the existing milk cow dairies is the maximum number of mature dairy cows identified in the ROWD, plus an additional 15 percent to account for the normal herd size variation expected to occur at the dairies.
-The Dairy General WDRs regulate approximately 1,300 dairy operations.
-The Dairy General WDRs categorize four primary sources of dairy waste discharges in relation to the waste’s location on dairies or how it is managed: production areas, such as milking parlors, corrals, and feed storage areas; land application (e.g., applying manure, process wastewater, and fertilizers to cropland); new or expanded waste retention ponds; and existing waste retention ponds (hereinafter referred to as the four primary sources of dairy waste discharges).
+The 2013 Dairy General WDRs regulate approximately 1,300 dairy operations.
+The 2013 Dairy General WDRs categorize four primary areas of manure discharges in relation to the manure’s location on dairies or how it is managed: production areas, such as milking parlors, corrals, and feed storage areas; land application (e.g., applying manure and fertilizers to cropland); new or expanded manure retention ponds; and existing manure retention ponds (hereinafter referred to as the four primary sources of dairy manure discharges).

-Pertinent to the issues addressed in this order, the Dairy General WDRs issued in 2013 contains the following receiving groundwater limitation: “Discharge of waste at existing milk cow dairies shall not cause the underlying groundwater to exceed water quality objectives, unreasonably affect beneficial uses, or cause a condition of pollution or nuisance” (hereafter, Groundwater Limitation).
-We are most concerned here with the water quality objective to support the municipal and domestic supply (MUN) beneficial use, the maximum contaminant level (MCL) of 10 milligrams per liter (mg/L) for nitrates.
-We support the Groundwater Limitation as drafted, except that it omits a requirement that the dairy waste discharges also not “contribute” to an exceedance of water quality objectives, which is an important restriction where, as here, there may be multiple sources of pollution.
-However, as we will explain in Section III, the bigger problem is that the Dairy General WDRs do not require dairies to restrict their land application of dairy waste to levels that are directly related to the 10 mg/L MCL for nitrates.
+Pertinent to the issues addressed in this order, the 2013 Dairy General WDRs issued in 2013 contains the following receiving groundwater limitation: “Discharge of waste at existing milk cow dairies shall not cause the underlying groundwater to exceed water quality objectives, unreasonably affect beneficial uses, or cause a condition of pollution or nuisance” (hereafter, Groundwater Limitation).
+We are most concerned here with the water quality objective to support the municipal and domestic supply beneficial use, the maximum contaminant level (MCL) of 10 milligrams per liter (mg/L) for nitrate (this water quality objective is hereinafter referred to as the nitrate water quality objective).
+We support the Groundwater Limitation as drafted, except that it omits a requirement that the dairy manure discharges also not “contribute” to an exceedance of the water quality objectives, which is an important restriction where, as here, there may be multiple sources of pollution.
+However, as we will explain in Section III, the bigger problem is that the 2013 Dairy General WDRs do not require dairies to restrict their land application of dairy manure to levels that are directly related to the nitrate water quality objective.

-The Groundwater Limitation is immediately effective, except where a dairy is in compliance with the Dairy General WDRs’ time schedule.
+The Groundwater Limitation is immediately effective, except where a dairy is in compliance with the 2013 Dairy General WDRs’ time schedule.
 Briefly, the time schedule consists of a two-phase, iterative process, totaling a maximum of 16 years.
-The time schedule applies to any deficient management practice employed for each of the four primary sources of dairy waste discharges that impacts groundwater (production areas, land application, existing waste retention ponds, and new or expanded waste retention ponds).
-As a result, each dairy subject to the Dairy General WDRs must implement management practices in accordance with the time schedule and, ultimately, is required to comply with the Groundwater Limitation no later than the end of the 16-year time schedule.
+The time schedule applies to any deficient management practice employed for each of the four primary sources of dairy manure discharges that impacts groundwater (production areas, land application, existing manure retention ponds, and new or expanded manure retention ponds).
+As a result, each dairy subject to the 2013 Dairy General WDRs must implement management practices in accordance with the time schedule and, ultimately, is required to comply with the Groundwater Limitation no later than the end of the 16-year time schedule.